leotrs/rsm/docs/source/tutorials/markup.rst

    Hello, RSM!
    ::

 The string ``:manuscript:`` is called a *tag*.
-Tags are used in RSM to annotate their contents.
-For example, here we use two new tags ``:abstract:`` and ``:section:`` to mark where the corresponding parts of the manuscript start and end.
+The double colon is called a `Halmos
+<https://en.wikipedia.org/wiki/Tombstone_(typography)>`_ and acts as closing delimiter
+for the corresponding tag.
+Everything in between the tag and the Halmos is the tag's *content*.

+Tags may be embedded within the content of other tags.

 .. rsm::